-The formal and still shortish bio: Justin Fox is a columnist for Bloomberg View, writing about business.
-He started there in January 2015, after serving as editorial director and executive editor of the Harvard Business Review.
+The formal and still shortish bio: Justin Fox is a columnist for Bloomberg Opinion and a contributor to Bloomberg Businessweek.
+He started at Bloomberg in January 2015, after serving as editorial director and executive editor of the Harvard Business Review.
 He is the author of The Myth of the Rational Market: A History of Risk, Reward, and Delusion on Wall Street, which was a New York Times and Wall Street Journal bestseller, a New York Times Notable Book of 2009, and the Amazon.com editors’ choice as the best business book of that year.
 Before joining HBR in 2010, he wrote a weekly column for Time and created the Curious Capitalist blog for Time.com.
 Previously, Fox spent more than a decade as a writer and editor at Fortune magazine, and worked at several newspapers.
 He has appeared frequently on radio and TV, including The Daily Show with Jon Stewart, and written for The Atlantic and The New York Times Book Review, among other publications.
 He has been a senior fellow at the Mossavar-Rahmani Center for Business and Government at Harvard Kennedy School and a Young Global Leader of the World Economic Forum.
 He lives in Manhattan with his wife, son, and dog.

 A few years ago I wrote a book.
 You can read more about it here; the short version is that The Myth of the Rational Market tells the story of the rise and fall of the efficient market hypothesis, the influential but flawed academic theory that financial market prices are rational and correct.
 It was a New York Times and Wall Street Journal bestseller, and a New York Times Notable Book of 2009.
 It was named the best business book of 2009 by the editors of Amazon.com.
 In the New York Times Book Review, Paul Krugman called it “a must-read for anyone who wants to understand the mess we’re in,” while in the Wall Street Journal Burton Malkiel described it as “a valuable and highly readable history of risk and reward.”
 It has been translated into six languages, with one more (Arabic) on the way.
 And, most important, Jon Stewart invited me onto his show to talk about it.